dummy-image

 Sometimes, the wedding program includes a maid of honor speech, which adds more responsibility to your plate.
 Since females are excellent at multitasking, all these responsibilities are daunting but achievable.

-Maids of honor will have to start planning their wedding speeches months before the event.
+Maids of honor must start planning their wedding speeches months before the event.
 As the wedding approaches, preparation becomes more time-consuming, especially if they are the bride’s sister.

 Like any speech, having general ideas of what you want to say during your speech is normal.
 For a better-organized address, you can use this template.